fullcode100/java-toolkit/README.md

 ### Integration tests

-This toolkit project provides an integration test harness based on junit and MockServer.
+This toolkit project provides an integration test harness based on JUnit and MockServer.
 It is described [here](test-harness-tools/src/main/doc/index.md).

 This harness allows you to write integration tests based on Junit to check that specific messages are emitted, or that some messages like ExecutionError messages are NOT emitted,